TYPO3/Surf/README.md

 ## Installation

-Install the Surf package by importing the package to a Neos Flow application:
+### Install Surf by downloading it from GitHub:

+	mkdir /usr/local/surf
+	curl -L https://github.com/TYPO3/Surf/releases/download/2.0.0-beta7/surf.phar -o /usr/local/surf/surf.phar
+	chmod +x /usr/local/surf/surf.phar
+	ln -s /usr/local/surf/surf.phar /usr/local/bin/surf

+You may need extended privileges e.g. `sudo`.
+In this way, you can add `/usr/local/surf` to `PHP Include Paths` of your IDE.

+### Install Surf via composer

+    # Until stable release, you need to set minimum-stability to beta
+    composer global config minimum-stability beta
-	composer require typo3/surf
+    composer global require typo3/surf:^2.0.0

+In this way, you can add `~/.composer/vendor/typo3/surf` to `PHP Include Paths` of your IDE.

 ## Guide

 ### Deployment configurations

 Each deployment is defined in a configuration (e.g for development, staging, live environments).
-Each *deployment configuration* specifies a workflow for the deployment (for now there is just ``SimpleWorkflow``, but feel free to create your own).
+Each *deployment configuration* specifies a workflow for the deployment (for now there is just `SimpleWorkflow`, but feel free to create your own).
 The deployment configuration has at least one application and one or more nodes for the application(s).

-We start by creating a simple deployment configuration in ``~/.surf/MyDeployment.php`` for a deployment with name **MyDeployment**::
+We start by creating a simple deployment configuration in `~/.surf/MyDeployment.php` for a deployment with name **MyDeployment**::

 	<?php